GL Communications Inc.

 • Bitwise XORing octets

-Differential delay can be introduced between PPP links
+Differential delay can also be introduced between PPP links

 Data Verification using Statistics